yegor256/takes/README.md

 ```

 `TkFallback` decorates an instance of Take and catches all exceptions any of
 its take may throw.
-Once it's thrown, an instance of TkHTML will be returned.
+Once it's thrown, an instance of `FbChain` will
+find the most suitable fallback and will fetch a response from there.

 ## Redirects